top of page

 Try this: Hand over a whole task, thinking included.
 If someone takes over laundry, they also track detergent and notice when sheets need washing.
 The whole thing.
 It might get done differently.
 That's the point.

-4. What would happen if I answered, "how are you?" honestly?
+4. What if I answered, "how are you?" honestly?

 "Fine."
 "Busy."
 "Tired but okay."
 Sociologists call this "the fine reflex", a social smoothing mechanism that prioritizes others comfort over your own truth.
 Women are particularly trained in it because emotional management has historically been our job.